ckswilliams/modOpenREM/docs/charts.rst

 the ``Toggle fullscreen`` button that is positioned below each chart.

 *New in 0.7.0* The chart plotting status is displayed on the OpenREM homepage.

+*New in 0.7.0* The the number of histogram data bins can be set in ``Chart options``.

+*New in 0.7.0* Histogram plots can display absolute or normalised values.

+*New in 0.7.0* Colours used for plotting have been updated.

 .. figure:: img/ChartCTSortingOptions.png
    :width: 185px